turboapps/docs/deploying/to_turbo_server/h-troubleshooting.md

 5. Enter the following command: **net start turbo**

-6. Upon restarting Turbo Server (with the previous command), debug logs are written to a text file located at **C:\Program Files\Spoon Server**.
+6. Upon restarting Turbo Server (with the previous command), debug logs are written to a text file located at **C:\Program Files\Turbo Server**.
 This log file is assigned a name based on the date and time when Turbo Server restarted.
 A new log file is created on subsequent restarts of Turbo Server.

 #### Locating Log Files